lawrennd/referia/README.md

-# Assessing Utilities
+# referia

-This repo provides tools for assisting with assessment, originally for 2021 REF Assessment.
+The referia library provides tools for assisting with assessment, originally written as an aide for 2021 REF Assessment and adapted to make it more flexible.